World-class medical education at one of the top Caribbean medical schools - UMHS School of Medicine

 Do US and Canadian Hospitals hire graduates of Medical Schools in the Caribbean?

 Yes.
 Hospitals in the United States as well as hospitals in Canada DO hire graduates from accredited Caribbean medical schools such as UMHS.

-Medical school graduates are hired based on their skills, competencies, and qualifications.
-U.S. The hiring process most often doesn't take into account whether you attended top-notch medical schools.
+Medical school graduates are hired based on their skills, competencies, and qualifications in the U.S. The hiring process most often doesn't take into account whether you attended one of the top medical schools.
 A medical graduate's qualifications are all that matters to them.